findthehead/Kubernetes-101/README.md

 # webnkube
-This is a small webapp which can be run on kubernetes.
+- This is a small webapp which can be run on kubernetes.
-I have included the configuration files so that it can help learners to play with it. now again do
+- I have included the configuration files so that it can help learners to play with it.